 What are the prep instructions before Pediatric Periacetabular Osteotomy (PAO)?

 Arrive at the hospital two hours before the surgery to check in and allow time for the medical team to prepare for the surgery.
 Your care team will collect vital signs (temperature, blood pressure and oxygen levels) and mark the hip where the surgery will be performed.

 We recommend bringing comforting items during the hospital stay.
 Also, please pack undergarments, loose-fitting shorts/pants and shirts, and sneakers or easy-to-slip-on shoes.
 We also encourage you to bring pillows, blankets, tablets, favorite games/DVDs and special hygiene items (shampoos/conditioners, lotions or soaps).

-What questions should I ask my doctor about Periacetabular Osteotomy?
+What questions should I ask my provider about Pediatric Periacetabular Osteotomy (PAO)?

 - Are there other treatment options for hip dysplasia?

 - What medications should I stop taking before PAO surgery?